-By contrast, Garhammer (1999) does not hesitate to assert that nations can be characterized in terms of a specific "time culture", in which social institutions (such as the non-working weekend, or the holiday period surrounding Christmas and New Year's) and other norms for time use are expressed in laws (such as working hour regulations, legal holidays, shop opening hours, etc.), collective agreements and individual habits (e.g. siestas).
-He argues that there has been a distinctive European model of time culture in which the social enjoyment of time is highly prized and both "time prosperity" and material wealth are valued.
+By contrast, Garhammer (1999) does not hesitate to assert that nations can be characterized in terms of a specific "time culture", in which social institutions (such as the non-working weekend, or the holiday period surrounding Christmas and New Year's) and other social norms for time use are expressed in laws (such as working hour regulations, legal holidays, shop opening hours, etc.), collective agreements and individual habits (e.g. siestas).
+He argues that there is a distinctive European model of time culture in which the social enjoyment of time is highly prized and both "time prosperity" and material wealth are valued.
 He notes, for example, that "the majority of middle-aged Germans define the quality of life to which they personally aspire as "not being rushed".(Garhammer, 1999:69).

-Typically, economists have preferred to emphasize differences in incentives and have been reluctant to appeal to differences in preferences to explain international differences in outcomes, while sociologists (such as Garhammer) have seen the description of national differences in values as entirely legitimate (indeed, some would say, central to the discipline).
+Typically, economists have been reluctant to appeal to differences in preferences to explain international differences in outcomes and have preferred to emphasize differences in incentives.
+Sociologists (such as Garhammer), on the other hand, have seen the description of national differences in values as entirely legitimate (indeed, some would say, central to the discipline).
 These contrasting methodological models are quite important for the empirical analysis of the connection between working time and inequality.
-This paper's objective is to compare the extent of economic inequality across countries by "standardizing" the distribution of money income to account for differences in probability of working.
-However, the crucial issue is: "What thought experiment is in fact being performed?"
+If one wants to compare the extent of economic inequality across countries and "standardize" the distribution of money income for differences in the probability of working, it might well be asked: "What thought experiment is in fact being performed?"

-If preferences are similar across countries, and if actual working time differences reflect primarily differences in incentive structure, then one could not have a change in labour supply without a change in incentives.
+If preferences are similar across countries, and if actual working time differences reflect primarily differences in incentive structure, then one could not have a change in hours of work without a change in incentives.
 In this case, one should run the thought experiment of a change in incentives, and examine its impact on both money incomes and time worked, because the structure of income distribution processes (i.e. the net income obtainable from work, after taxes and after any impact of earnings on transfer payments) would have to change if working hours were to change.
-In this case, one would "standardize" by modelling, for example, the impact of a similar income tax regime on both net earned income and working time.
+In this case, one should model, for example, the impact of a similar income tax regime on both net earned income and working time.

-However, if the sociologists are correct in asserting that differences in social values can be significant6, then one can ask how the distribution of income would change if preferences were similar, but the structure of incentives were unchanged.
-One might, for example, examine what the German distribution of income would look like, if Germans had the same preferences for material goods and non-work time as Americans, but continued to face unchanged incentives in the labour market.
+However, if the sociologists are correct in asserting that differences in social values can be significant 8, then one can ask how the distribution of income would change if preferences were similar, but the structure of incentives were unchanged.
+One might, for example, examine what the German distribution of income would look like, if Germans had the same preferences for material goods and non-work time as Canadians, but continued to face unchanged incentives in the labour market.